 I was astounded, yet it made perfect sense to me.
 He explained the specifics I have not been able to explain!
 The impact of applying Dr. Joe’s tools has been astounding to me personally and professionally.

 I have received great clarity about the patterns in my life that had become so automated, I literally didn’t know they were there.

 I suddenly lost interest in drinking coffee and alcohol.
 My appetite for food has seriously been reduced.
 I feel like I barely think about food.
 The systems that make up my body feel like they have had a tune-up!

 The majority of the time, my mood has been peaceful and relaxed, even when I am fully occupied with multiple projects.

 I now understand that when I feel unsettled emotionally, that feeling of upset is a precursor to stepping into a new understanding.
 The only requirement is to face a new fact about myself that I am ready to release.
 When I don’t try to push away that discomfort, I actually move through it quickly and then stand in renewed strength.

-I’ve climbed in bed and curled up for hours and learned how to be gentle with the expectations of myself.
-I have allowed myself to “sink in” and rest without reminding myself of the “to do” list over and over again.
+I’ve climbed into bed and curled up for hours and learned how to be gentle with my expectations of myself.
+I have allowed myself to “sink in” and rest without reminding myself of the “to-do” list over and over again.

 I’m walking a four-mile loop with ease.